bpstahlman/nvim-treeclimber/README.md

   -- ** Highlights **
   -- Each entry in this table defines the highlighting treeclimber applies to one of several regions -- relative to the current selection and its siblings/parent.
-To override the default, provide -- either a `vim.api.keyset.highlight` or a callback function that returns one.
-The callback will -- be invoked upon colorscheme load with an `HSLUVHighlights` object that may be used to "mix" new -- colors from the currently active normal and visual mode fg/bg colors.
+To override the highlighting for a -- specific region, set the corresponding key to either a `vim.api.keyset.highlight` or a callback -- function that returns one.
+The callback will be invoked upon colorscheme load with an `HSLUVHighlights` -- object that may be used to "mix" new colors from the currently active normal and visual mode fg/bg colors.
+  -- **Important Note: The `HSLUV` class provides many color-manipulation methods in addition to the `mix()` -- method used in the defaults.
+The class's type annotation is provided in the next section.
+If you require -- more detail, look in "vivid/hsl_like.lua" in the treeclimber source.
+  --
-  -- **Note:** The `vim.api.keyset.highlight` contains properties for more than just fg/bg colors:
-  -- e.g., you could make the currently selected region bold and its siblings italic with the -- following override:
+  -- **Note: The `vim.api.keyset.highlight` can be used to specify more than just fg/bg colors: e.g., the -- following override would make the currently selected region bold and its siblings italic:
-  --   ...
+  --   highlights = {
   --     TreeClimberHighlight = {bold = true},
   --     TreeClimberSibling = {italic = true)
-  --   ...
+  --   }
-  -- **Note:** You can also disable unwanted regions by setting the corresponding key(s) `false`.
+  -- **Note: You can also disable unwanted regions by setting the corresponding key(s) `false`.
   -- E.g., to disable all but the primary selection region (TreeClimberHighlight)...
-  --   {
+  --   highlights = {
   --     TreeClimberSiblingBoundary = false, TreeClimberSibling = false,
   --     TreeClimberParent = false, TreeClimberParentStart = false
   --   }
+  ---@alias HSLUVHighlight {bg: HSLUV?, fg: HSLUV?, ctermbg: HSLUV?, ctermfg: HSLUV?}
   ---@alias HSLUVHighlights
   ---| {normal: HSLUVHighlight, visual: HSLUVHighlight}
   ---@alias HighlightCallback